Skip to content

 OpenFOAM#

 OpenFOAM is an open source software for computational fluid dynamics (CFD).
+There are two major flavours of OpenFOAM, the OpenFOAM.com (ESI/Keysight) version and the OpenFOAM.org (Foundation) verion.
 OpenFOAM has a wide range of tools for modelling complex fluid flows and can be used for solving such problems as chemical reactions, turbulence and heat transfer, to acoustics, solid mechanics and electromagnetics.
 More about OpenFOAM on our HPC can be found here.

 SU2#